emqx/xmeter-cloud-docs/en_US/features/test_records.md

 Test records will show records of launched tests.

-1. Click `Test records` from test center page, or click  `Test Management ` -> `Test Records` from the top menu to enter the test records page.
+1. Click `Test records` from test center page, or click  `Tests` -> Test Records` from the top menu to enter the test records page.

    ![test-records](../_assets/test_records.png)